-Vedic Counselling, is a dynamic therapy that looks at life as a whole.
-It aims to solve a clients’ problems overall, not merely relative to one field or issue.
-Counselling is an interactive process between the counsellor and the client in which solutions emerge as a joint venture between the two.
-It is a journey in self-discovery in which the optimal human potentials can arise and be developed.
+We offer individual Holistic Counselling, a dynamic therapy that looks at life as a whole.
+It aims to support clients to solve their problems overall, not merely relative to one field or issue.
+The counselling is an interactive process between the counsellor and the client in which solutions emerge as a joint venture between the two.

 The key concept used is cognitive behavioural therapy, CBT targets thoughts through the cognitive processes.
 It identifies behaviours and emotional responses to the cognitive process outcome.